-I was one of those moms.
-I hope you don’t treat your husband the same way I did.
-I was so overwhelmed by all I needed to do to help Ryan, that I most times made the mistake of relegating Frank’s importance to that of a piece of furniture.
-I was on a mission to save my kid and made the mistake of not giving my husband the attention he needed and deserved.
+I hope you don’t treat your husband the same way I did when we were still stranded on Autism Island.
+I was so overwhelmed by all I needed to do to help Ryan that I sometimes made the mistake of relegating Frank’s importance to that of a piece of furniture.
+I didn’t give Frank much consideration or attention because I was on a mission to save my son and couldn’t seem to focus on much else.

-The same behavioral therapy I used with Ryan works on husbands too.
-I could have ignored what Frank did wrong, but I usually didn’t.
-Instead I criticized and lectured on what he needed to be doing to help our son.
-When he interacted with Ryan in a positive way, I should have immediately reinforced my husband’s behavior.
-To increase positive behavior in husbands and kids we need to reinforce the behavior we want to see more of.
-I should have immediately commented about what a great dad he was.
-And further reinforced his behavior by following it up with a full-body hug.
-That would have worked better than arguing or ignoring my husband all the time.
-The lack of attention and fighting interfered with what needed to be done to help Ryan.
+The same behavioral methods I used to change Ryan’s behavior would have worked with my husband.
+I should have ignored what Frank did wrong, but I usually didn’t.
+Instead I criticized and lectured him about what he needed to do to help our son.
+I could have used what my husband valued to bring him over to my way of thinking and complimented Frank when I saw him being the dad I needed him to be.
+A compliment followed by a full-body hug, would have worked better than arguing or ignoring him most time.
+The lack of respect and fighting interfered with what needed to be done to help our son.

 I should have treated Frank the same way I wanted to be treated.
-If we took the time to reminisce about what made us fall in love in the first place, it would have changed everything.
-We needed to talk about and remember what we liked about each other, before we were entrenched in autism hell.
-I should have treated him like I did when he was my boyfriend and I was still trying to impress him.
+But we were both emotional spent and sometimes didn’t see things clearly.
+I sometimes wondered how I could feel such resentment towards the same man I once loved more than anyone else.
+We both needed to talk about happier times and what made us fall in love.
+That would have helped us remember what we liked each other before we became entrenched in autism hell.
+If I treated him like I did when he was my boyfriend and I was still trying to impress him it would have worked better.
 I should have done a lot of things differently then, but I didn’t.
 That was a huge mistake.

 Contact info for Marcia: